jbou-nahra/semgroup5/use cases md/use-case-6.md

 ### Preconditions

-We know the role.
-Database contains the world's population for each continent, region , country and city .
+We know the desired number N .
+Database contains current population data for all countries in the world

 ### Success End Condition